Markus Klek

 Today, he works together with various archaeology museums and other institutions around Europe in the field of prehistoric heritage interpretation.
 He also is the author of books and articles on primitive skills and traditional tanning techniques.

-Markus is a certified Nature- and Heritage Guide (Interpret Europe).
+Markus is also a certified Nature- and Heritage Guide (Interpret Europe).

 If you love what you have read so far and you would like to join, please contact us.